 Have you thought about the process you follow immediately after contract award?
 Are the project teams assigned to a new project using the proposal schedule, cost estimate, and basis of estimate (BOE) data to their full advantage?
-With the right process and tool-sets in place, you can get through the initiating and planning phases easier and faster – and increase the quality of the schedule and budget data.
+With the right process and tool-sets in place, including proposal and project cost management software, you can get through the initiating and planning phases easier and faster – and increase the quality of the schedule and budget data.

 What we often see is the hand-off between the proposal team and project team isn’t planned very well.
 Frequently the project team is an entirely different set of people.
 After contract award, the project team is handed the proposal response and they are left to their own devices to sort through the data content.

 No surprise what happens next.
 The project team concludes it is easier to redo the schedule and budget plan than leverage what was created for the proposal.
 Why?
 It’s too hard for them to sort through how the proposal team arrived at their schedule and cost estimate.
 Proposal teams often don’t capture their BOE rationale so the next person can understand their thought process and validate or update their assumptions.
 Clear, specific BOE details help the next person to verify and confirm the results and build on them.

 The project team needs the BOE details to substantiate the project’s integrated master schedule and time-phased budget plan.
 They need to understand and own the planned approach to complete the work because they will be living with the schedule and budget plan for the life of the project – is it executable?
 How did the proposal team determine the work tasks, durations, sequence of work, how many and what kind of resources, and material requirements?
 Did they use historical data and extrapolate from there?
 Expert judgement?
 What assumptions were made?
 What risks and opportunities were considered and how did that get translated into the proposed schedule and cost estimate?

 Here’s a short list of practices that we have seen companies use to ensure project teams leverage the hard work that went into producing a winning proposal.